 Consideration will be given to granting a rate concession (that is, a reduced or deferred payment) in instances of financial hardship, to correct anomalies in the rating system or where there is some public benefit.

-Ratepayers may seek consideration of their rates through application under the Rates Exemption and Concession Policy.
-Information is available on the website.
+Ratepayers may seek consideration of their rates through application under the Rates Hardship Policy.

 SOCIAL AND ECONOMIC IMPACTS OF RATING POLICY

 The Council's current income is derived from four basic sources: